-Capstone Turbine Corporation (the "Company") develops, manufactures, markets and services microturbine technology solutions for use in stationary distributed power generation and distribution networks applications, including energy efficient cogeneration combined heat and power ("CHP"), integrated combined heat and power ("ICHP"), and combined cooling, heat and power ("CCHP"), as well as renewable energy, natural resources and critical power supply applications.
+Capstone Turbine Corporation ("Capstone", "we" or the "Company") develops, manufactures, markets and services microturbine technology solutions for use in stationary distributed power generation and distribution networks applications, including energy efficient cogeneration combined heat and power ("CHP"), integrated combined heat and power ("ICHP"), and combined cooling, heat and power ("CCHP"), as well as renewable energy, natural resources, and critical power supply applications.
 Microturbines allow customers to produce power on-site in parallel with the electric grid or stand-alone when no utility grid is available.
 Several technologies are used to provide "on-site power generation" (also called "distributed generation") such as reciprocating engines, solar photovoltaic power ("PV"), wind turbines and fuel cells.
 Our microturbines can be interconnected to other distributed energy resources to form "microgrids" (also called "distribution networks") located within a specific geographic area and provide power to a group of buildings.
-In addition, the Company's microturbines have been used as battery charging generators for hybrid electric vehicles and to provide power to a vessel's electrical loads in marine applications.
-We sell microturbine units, components and accessories, as well as offer long-term microturbine rentals.
-We also remanufacture microturbine engines and provide new and remanufactured aftermarket spare parts, accessories, services, and comprehensive long-term service contracts for up to 20 years.
+For customers who do not have access to the electric utility grid, microturbines provide clean, on-site power with fewer scheduled maintenance intervals and greater fuel flexibility than competing technologies.
+For customers with access to the electric grid, microturbines provide an additional source of continuous on-site power generation, thereby providing additional reliability and potential cost savings compared to the local utility.
+With our stand-alone feature, customers can produce their own energy in the event of a utility power outage and can use microturbines as their primary source of power for extended periods of time, unlike traditional diesel standby generator sets.
+Because our microturbines also produce clean, usable heat energy, they provide economic advantages to customers who can benefit from the use of hot water, chilled water, air conditioning and steam.
+In addition, our microturbines have been used as battery charging generators for hybrid electric vehicles and to provide power to a vessel's electrical loads in marine applications.
+Our microturbines are sold, installed and serviced primarily through our global distribution network.
+Together with our distributors, we offer new and remanufactured parts as well as a comprehensive Factory Protection Plan ("FPP") through long-term service agreements ranging from 5 to 20 years.
 The Company was organized in 1988 and has been commercially producing its microturbine generators since 1998.